E15dev/XeTracker/readme.md

 this is XeTracker project<br>
 probably only tracker software made to work in tty mode<br>

-on start you probably need to run
-`chmod +x editor.py p2f.py player.py clean.sh count.py sg/build.sh` so you can execute these things
+on start you probably need to run `chmod +x editor.py p2f.py player.py clean.sh count.py sg/build.sh` so you can execute these things<br>
+and<br>
+build sound generator with: `cd sg; ./build.sh; cd ..` (you need to be in project root dir for it to work, if you are already in sg just run `./build.sh`)<br>

 # files
 `clean.sh` - remove all stuff generated when running + test.xetrp<br>